Many-body bound states and induced interactions of charged impurities in a bosonic bath

-A characteristic feature of ion impurities is the possibility of being realized in a strongly-interacting regime.
-Here, we consider a large value of the atom-ion scattering length as well as a situation in which the atom-ion interaction does not support a bound state so that the scattering length is negative.
-A characteristic example of the (induced) polaron-polaron interaction potential in this regime is displayed in Fig.~\ref{fig:a=-1}.
-A qualitative difference with respect to the previous two regimes (i.e., weak interaction and hard-spheres) is that the polaron density profile is no longer monotonous as it acquires a peak at a distance set by the potential range $R^\star$, see Fig.~\ref{fig:a=-1}(b).
-Unlike the neutral polarons, the induced interaction potential also displays a non-monotonous behavior.
-Notably, the position of the peak in $V_{\mathrm{ind}}(r)$ coincides with the position of the peak in the density profile.
-We elaborate on this effect in the following paragraphs, where it is much more evident.
-Note that the strong-coupling regime differs from the previous two scenarios by a larger energy shift. \\
+{\textbf{Strong-coupling regime} --} A characteristic feature of ionic impurities is the possibility of realizing the strongly-interacting regime.
+Here we consider a large value of the atom-ion scattering length as well as a situation in which the atom-ion interaction does not support a bound state so that the scattering length is negative.
+A characteristic example of the (induced) polaron-polaron interaction potential in this regime is displayed in Fig.~\ref{Fig:Eg2}(g).
+A qualitative difference with respect to the previous two regimes (i.e., weak interaction and hard-spheres) is that the polaron density profile is no longer monotonous as it acquires a peak at a distance set by the potential range $R^\star$, see Fig.~\ref{Fig:Eg2}(h).
+The voiding of the single polaron density profile at short distances is due to the hard wall short-range repulsive part present in the potential and this feature is shared with the density profile obtained for hard sphere impurity, Fig.~\ref{Fig:profile:HS}.
+Instead, the peak is formed only for atom-ion potential and only for strong interactions, caused by the long-range attractive part of the potential.